WRITING THE APPLICATION

 [ID: An image of their driver’s license or passport]

-[An image of the wire transfer form].
-Make sure the details on the wire transfer form match what you say in the sentence about ‘Amount transferred’.
+[An image of the wire transfer form or screen capture of the funds leaving a bank account].
+Make sure the details on the receipt match what you say in the sentence about ‘Amount transferred’.
 If the money was delivered by cheque, include an image of that, and drop it right into the World doc.

 If some or all of the funds were raised through crowdfunding, you need to provide ample detail on it too for the funds explanation letter.
 Such as: